-For normal operation of portal authentication on a Layer 2 port, HP recommends disabling port security, guest VLAN of 802.1X, and EAD fast deployment of 802.1X on the port.
+For normal operation of portal authentication on a Layer 2 port, you must disable portal authentication on all Layer 3 interfaces and HP recommends disabling port security, guest VLAN of 802.1X, and EAD fast deployment of 802.1X on the port.
 For information about port security and 802.1X features, see Security Configuration Guide.